-Hard Core Papers Paper Title Contact Hours/ Week & Total Marks/Pa ssment ghtage Semester End Exam Duration(hrs) & Credits per I test II test Assessment Weightage CHI HCP:1.6 Inorganic Chemistry 4h &2 50 15% 15% 4h & 70% CHO HCP:1.7 Organic Chemistry (preparations) 4h &2 50 15% 15% 4h & 70% CHP HCP: 1.8 Physical Chemistry 4h &2 50 15% 15% 4h & 70%
+Hard Core Papers Paper Title Contact Hours/ Total Marks/P ssment ghtage Semester End Exam Duration(hrs) & 1 • Week & Credits aper I test II test Assessment Weightage CHI HCP:1.6 Inorganic Chemistry Lab-I 4h &2 50 15% 15% 4h & 70% СНО НСР:1.7 Organic Chemistry Lab-I (preparations) 4h &2 50 15% 15% 4h & 70% CHP HCP: 1.8 Physical Chemistry Lab-I 4h &2 50 15% 15% 4h & 70%

-- 1. All hard core papers are compulsory for all the students. - 2.
-The students of chemistry have to select one of the two soft core papers. - 3.
+- 1. All hard core papers are compulsory for all the students (Chemistry & Industrial Chemistry). - 2.
+The students of chemistry/ Industrial Chemistry have to select one of the two soft core papers. - 3.
 Students of both chemistry & non-chemistry, when register for additional credits, can opt for more than one soft core papers.
 However a minimum of ten students have to register for additional credits for operationalization of such a paper. - 4.
 Open elective / cross border-papers are for other than chemistry students.
 Students have to opt one of the two open elective papers.
 However for operationlization of such paper, a minimum of ten students are required to opt such a paper